 IEEE 802 is somewhat in agreement with the observation by the Commission that “the DSRC service has evolved slowly and has not been widely deployed within the consumer automobile market (it has found use in certain specialized, traffic-related projects)”.
 IEEE 802 notes that DSRC is not a service.
 As defined in the US, DSRC is a communications technology that has been and continues to be optimized to allow the provisioning of a large number of ITS-related services including safety-of-life and property in the 5850-5925 MHz ITS band.
 While deployments have been slow to materialize for a variety of market-driven reasons, there are nonetheless today a significant number of deployments in the US with tens of thousands of vehicular units and thousands of infrastructure units in operation, currently preventing accidents and saving lives.

 IEEE 802 emphasizes that the opinion that DSRC technology has not been proven and has not been productized is simply incorrect.
-DSRC technology including the Link Layer protocol component was standardized in IEEE Std 802.11-2010 (now IEEE Std-802.11-2016 Annex D2 and D5) and products implementing the DSRC technology have been in the market for purchase from multiple vendors for over 10 years.
-Furthermore, the protocol specified in IEEE Std 802.11-2010 was designed specifically for the technical characteristics of V2V/V2I applications (peer-to-peer operation, dynamically changing network topologies, support for both unicast and broadcast operation, use of a common 802.11 preamble to enable straightforward evolution and backwards compatibility) and has been shown to work as designed in hundreds of demonstrations, trials and numerous deployments globally e.g. the CV Safety Pilots in Tampa, New York, Wyoming, and Columbus, Safety Pilot project in MI and CVIS in Europe [20].
+DSRC technology including the Link Layer protocol component was standardized in IEEE Std 802.11p-2010 (now IEEE Std 802.11-2016 Annex D) and products implementing the DSRC technology have been in the market for purchase from multiple vendors for over 10 years.
+Furthermore, the protocol specified in IEEE Std 802.11p-2010 was designed specifically for the technical characteristics of V2V/V2I applications (peer-to-peer operation, dynamically changing network topologies, support for both unicast and broadcast operation, use of a common 802.11 preamble to enable straightforward evolution and backwards compatibility) and has been shown to work as designed in hundreds of demonstrations, trials and numerous deployments globally e.g. the CV Safety Pilots in Tampa, New York, Wyoming, and Columbus, Safety Pilot project in MI and CVIS in Europe [20].
 A summary of the completed and ongoing relevant standards development and product availability milestones is listed below:

 Milestones in DSRC Link Layer IEEE Std 802.11p-2010 standard and product development: